-Although, you should install smoke alarms by following device manufacturers guidelines, and the NFPA standards (National Fire Protection Association), your local jurisdiction might have a different idea.
-This idea is usually LESS smoke detectors – Chicago is one of the examples.
+You should install smoke alarms by following device manufacturers guidelines, and the NFPA standards (National Fire Protection Association), although your local jurisdiction might have a slightly different plan.
+Photo electric LED smoke detectors may be required instead of radioactive ionization smoke detectors – Chicago is one of example along with Piedmont in California.

 Since it is your life we are talking about, following just a minimum requirement is not enough – for literally a few dollars more, you can get maximum protection.